FreeMoveProject/dp_mobility_report/docs/installation.rst

 Stable release
 --------------

-To install Mobility Data Report, run this command in your terminal:
+To install DP Mobility Report, run this command in your terminal:

 .. code-block:: console